 Applicant may obtain an extension of time under 37 CFR 1.136(a) to file the appropriate appeal fee.
 The date on which the notice of appeal, the appeal fee, the petition under 37 CFR 1.136(a), and the petition fee are filed will be the date of the reply and also the date for determining the period of extension and the corresponding amount of the fee.
 In no case may an applicant reply later than the maximum SIX MONTH statutory period or obtain an extension pursuant to 37 CFR 1.136(a) for more than FIVE MONTHS beyond the date of reply set in an Office action.

 ¶ 12.02 Notice of Appeal Unacceptable - No 2nd Rejection

-The notice of appeal filed on [1] is not acceptable under 37 CFR 1.191(a) because [2].
+The notice of appeal filed on [1] is not acceptable because there has been no second or final rejection in this application, as required under 37 CFR 1.191(a).